-Lightstep continually monitors the data in the Satellites and checks that data against the thresholds you configured.
+Lightstep continually monitors the data sent from the Microsatellites and checks that data against the thresholds you configured.
 Alert messages indicate what threshold has been crossed and include sample traces indicative of the problem.
 This is incredibly useful during fire-fighting scenarios where up-to-date trace data can quickly identify the source of an issue.

-Once the condition is below the threshold, Lightstep sends an alert saying that the condition is resolved.
+Once the system is below the threshold, Lightstep sends an alert saying that the alert is resolved.

 You create alerts by doing the following:

-- Create destinations: Destinations determine how to send the alert and to whom.
-Lightstep has built-in support for Slack and PagerDuty.
+- Create notification destinations: Notification destinations determine how to send the alert and to whom.
+Lightstep has built-in support for Slack, PagerDuty, and BigPanda.
 You can also create destinations using webhooks to integrate with other alerting services.
 OpsGenie offers a plugin for Lightstep.

-- Create conditions: Conditions on Streams provide the parameters for triggering an alert.
+- Create thresholds: Thresholds provide the parameters for triggering an alert.

-- Create an alerting rule: You create an alert by combining a condition with a destination, along with an update interval to determine how long a condition should remain true before sending a subsequent alert.
+- Add a notification destination to the alert: You create an alert by combining the threshold with one or more notification destinations, along with an update interval to determine how long a threshold should remain violated before sending a subsequent alert.